Privacy Policy

 EMTEL LTD (“EMTEL”) BRN: 06006174

-2. Definitions
+1. Definitions

-Controller: means a person who or public body which, alone or jointly with others, determines the purposes and means of the processing of personal data and has decision making power with respect to the processing.
+“Controller” means a person who or public body which, alone or jointly with others, determines the purposes and means of the processing of personal data and has decision making power with respect to the processing.

-Data Subject: means an identified or identifiable individual, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that individual.
+“Data Subject” means an identified or identifiable individual, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that individual.

-Recipient: means a person to whom, or a public body to which, personal data are disclosed, whether a third party or not.
+“Recipient” means a person to whom, or a public body to which, personal data are disclosed, whether a third party or not.

-Third Party: means a person or public body other than a data subject, a controller, a processor or a person who, under the direct authority of a controller or processor, who or which is authorised to process personal data.
+“Third Party” means a person or public body other than a data subject, a controller, a processor or a person who, under the direct authority of a controller or processor, who or which is authorised to process personal data.

-Restriction of processing: means the marking of stored personal data with the aim of limiting their processing in the future.
+“Restriction of processing” means the marking of stored personal data with the aim of limiting their processing in the future.

-Profiling: means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to an individual, in particular to analyse or predict aspects concerning that individual’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.
+“Profiling” means any form of automated processing of personal data consisting of the use of personal data to evaluate certain personal aspects relating to an individual, in particular to analyse or predict aspects concerning that individual’s performance at work, economic situation, health, personal preferences, interests, reliability, behaviour, location or movements.

-3. Why this Privacy Notice?
+2. Why this Privacy Notice?

 This privacy notice provides you with information on how Emtel collects and processes your personal data, including any data you may provide through this website or via any other means (such as over the telephone, mobile applications and others) when you avail yourself of the services of Emtel and/or when you take part in a competition, promotional campaign or register for any of the services of Emtel.
 Emtel processes personal data for our legitimate business interest to send relevant commercial communications.
-Without your data, we will not be able to provide you with access to services.
+Without your data, we will not be able to provide you with access to our services.

 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.

-4. Emtel is the Controller and Responsible for your Personal Data.
+3. Emtel is the Controller and Responsible for your Personal Data.

 Our full details are: